Support for Individuals and Families

 A Supportive and Collaborative Approach

 Treatment focuses on helping individuals and families better understand eating disorders while creating a path toward recovery that is grounded in both science and compassion.
-My approach to care is collaborative, and when appropriate, I work alongside physicians, nurse practitioners, psychiatrists, schools, and other professionals to ensure treatment is safe, coordinated, and supportive.
+My approach to care is collaborative and often involves working alongside physicians, nurse practitioners, psychiatrists, schools, and other supports to ensure treatment is coordinated and safe.

 Areas of Focus